pchoi-edr/TechEng-Parcel-Mobile-Ionic/error-handling/errors-codes.md

 # Common Error Codes

-The following list represents the error codes you are most likely to encounter as a user of the LOS API, and what they are likely to represent within the specific context of the LOS API system.
+The following list represents the error codes you are most likely to encounter as a user of the Parcel Mobile API, and what they are likely to represent within the specific context of the Parcel Mobile API system.

 This list is not exhaustive.
 Error codes are mapped to HTTP response status codes, so refer to the HTTP specification for